"Seek the welfare of the city where I have sent you into exile, and pray to the Lord on its behalf, for in its welfare you will find your welfare."

 In 1921, as Indianapolis continued to grow to the north and the now 1,450 members had once again outgrown the church building, the congregation began to search for a new property.
 As the congregation contemplated a move, the Moravian Episcopal Church burned to the ground on December 28, 1924.
 That congregation then made an offer to purchase Broadway‘s building for $60,000.
 Soon after Broadway decided to relocate to its current location off Fall Creek Parkway at the corner of Broadway and 29th Street.
 The cornerstone was laid on the new English Gothic Sanctuary building on November 22, 1925.
 At the same time the Sanctuary was built, the foundations for the entire church building were laid as a testament to the congregation's great faith and vision for the future.

-From November 1925 through September 1926, Broadway held Sunday worship at the nearby 1,100 seat Zaring Egyptian Theater located at 28th and Central.
-In October 1926, Sunday services moved to the temporary gymnasium in the new building, and then finally on October 30,1927, as the Deagan chimes played from the 112 foot high bell tower, the new Sanctuary was dedicated by Bishop Leeye.
+From November 1925 through September 1926, Broadway held Sunday worship at the nearby 1,100 seat Zaring Egyptian Theatre located at Central and Fall Creek Blvd.
+In October 1926, Sunday services moved to the temporary gymnasium in the new building, and then finally on October 30,1927, as the Deagan chimes played “Nearer My God to Thee” the 112-foot high bell tower, the new Sanctuary was dedicated by Bishop Leeye.

 Since 1927 temporary buildings had housed the chapel, Sunday school classrooms, and a gymnasium.
-Built on the foundations set years ago, on May 23, 1954 the new permanent chapel, education building, and parlor were dedicated.
+Built on the foundations set years ago, on May 23, 1954 the new permanent chapel, Youth Center, education building with 20 classrooms, and the parlor were dedicated.
 The cost of the new addition was $445,000.

-In 1958, Rev. Dr. James A. Armstrong became the pastor of Broadway which had an average worship attendance of 1,200 on Sunday mornings, with an adult membership of 3,367.
+In 1958, Rev. Dr. James A. Armstrong (1958-1968) became the pastor of Broadway which had an average worship attendance of 1,200 on Sunday mornings, with an adult membership of 3,367.
 At that time Broadway was the largest protestant church in Indiana.
 In the early 1960's a Neighborhood Ministries program was started and involved neighborhood children in small groups for oil painting, crafts, sewing, and a variety of other recreational activities.
-This program was directed for many years by Robert "Bob" Goler.

-From November 1925 through September 1926, Broadway held Sunday worship at the nearby 1,100 seat Zaring Egyptian Theater located at 28th and Central.
-In October 1926, Sunday services moved to the temporary gymnasium in the new building, and then finally on October 30,1927, as the Deagan chimes played from the 112 foot high bell tower, the new Sanctuary was dedicated by Bishop Leeye.
+From November 1925 through September 1926, Broadway held Sunday worship at the nearby 1,100 seat Zaring Egyptian Theatre located at Central and Fall Creek Blvd.
+In October 1926, Sunday services moved to the temporary gymnasium in the new building, and then finally on October 30,1927, as the Deagan chimes played “Nearer My God to Thee” the 112-foot high bell tower, the new Sanctuary was dedicated by Bishop Leeye.

 Since 1927 temporary buildings had housed the chapel, Sunday school classrooms, and a gymnasium.
-Built on the foundations set years ago, on May 23, 1954 the new permanent chapel, education building, and parlor were dedicated.
+Built on the foundations set years ago, on May 23, 1954 the new permanent chapel, Youth Center, education building with 20 classrooms, and the parlor were dedicated.
 The cost of the new addition was $445,000.

-In 1958, Rev. Dr. James A. Armstrong became the pastor of Broadway which had an average worship attendance of 1,200 on Sunday mornings, with an adult membership of 3,367.
+In 1958, Rev. Dr. James A. Armstrong (1958-1968) became the pastor of Broadway which had an average worship attendance of 1,200 on Sunday mornings, with an adult membership of 3,367.
 At that time Broadway was the largest protestant church in Indiana.
 In the early 1960's a Neighborhood Ministries program was started and involved neighborhood children in small groups for oil painting, crafts, sewing, and a variety of other recreational activities.
-This program was directed for many years by Robert "Bob" Goler.

 Changes...